youknowedo/sprig-vscode/packages/vscode-extension/README.md

 # SprigKit VSCode Extension

-Heavily inspired by the [vs-sprig](https://github.com/hackclub/VS-Sprig), this extension gives you the ability develop and play your Sprig games on the fly and offline.
+Heavily inspired by the [vs-sprig](https://github.com/hackclub/VS-Sprig), this extension gives you the ability develop and play your Sprig games without leaving your editor.
 This whilst still trying to use as much of VSCodes built-in features as possible.

 ## Features